Introduction to Engineering Project Unit

 In the modern world engineers and technicians are often involved fully or in part with identifying problems and finding suitable solutions.
-These engineering problems may range from a very large project, such as designing and building a hydroelectric power station, to smaller projects, such as designing and producing a paper clip to keep notes secure.
-No matter how large or small, these problems need to be project managed in order to find engineered solutions.
-This unit will provide learners with opportunities to present their own solutions to engineering projects and should enable them to feel confident in carrying out project work within their chosen engineering discipline at the technician level.
+Therefore, these engineering problems may range from a very large project, such as designing and building a hydroelectric power station.
+Alternatively, smaller projects such as designing and producing a paper clip to keep notes secure.
+As such, these problems need to be project managed in order to find engineered solutions.
+Therefore, this unit will provide learners with opportunities to present their own solutions to an engineering project and should enable them to feel confident in carrying out project work within their chosen engineering discipline at the technician level.

 On completion of this unit a learner should:

-1 Be able to specify a project, agree procedures and choose a solution
+- Be able to keep records, specify a project, agree procedures and choose a solution

-4 Be able to present the project outcome.
+- Be able to present the project outcome